ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 48-Notes.md

 [25:56] - **Daira**

-So the question is, is the easy version impossible to do incompatibly without too much disruption, the answer is yes.
-I kind of think its a bit of a distraction from other things that we need to do but if that was prioritised, if ECC management decides it was important then we could do it.
+So the question is, is the easy version possible to do incompatibly without too much disruption, the answer is yes.
+I kind of think it's a bit of a distraction from other things that we need to do but if that was prioritised, if ECC management decides it was important then we could do it.

 [26:45] - **Dodger**